 Screen size is one of the biggest differences between a smartphone and a tablet.
 Most smartphones try to crowd all information in a sub-5” screen.
 Many seniors have trouble seeing these small screens.

 Not so, with tablets though!
 A bigger screen can mean the difference between seeing clearly or not seeing at all.
 This is key for seniors with failing eyesight.
-Look for tablets with at least a 10" screen for most seniors.
+Look for tablets with at least a 10″ screen for most seniors.

-While it may seem like a small detail, look at the overall sizes of tablets.
+he overall sizes of tablets.
 The weight is an important consideration too.
-Also, keep in mind that covers and add ons such as a keyboard will add to the total weight.
+Also, keep in mind that covers and add-ons such as a keyboard will add to the total weight.

 Another very important thing to think about is how easy the User Interface (UI) is to use.
-The two leading operating systems available today, iOS (available in all mobile Apple products) and Android (available in most other tablet devices, including Samsung).
+The two leading operating systems available today, iOS (available on all mobile Apple products) and Android (available in most other tablet devices, including Samsung).
 Each system has its own pros and cons.
 It would be best to have the elderly person try each of the systems before picking any certain one.
 The next section compares these operating systems to help you decide.

 One of the first things you will need to decide when selecting a tablet is the Operating System (OS).
 There are 3 main choices available.
 All three perform basic tasks quite well.
 But, each one also has a few pros and cons.